Where do I start?

 Some strategies for reducing alcohol consumption:

-Cutting down bad habits: Smoking
+Cutting down unhealthy habits: Smoking

-Smoking is one of the leading causes of preventable death in Australia, and raises your risk of developing an array of physical health conditions (NSW Government, 2018).
+Smoking is one of the leading causes of preventable death in Australia, and raises your risk of developing an array of physical health conditions (NSW Government 2018).

 This includes smokers being one and a half to two times more likely to have a stroke, generally feeling more stressed, being two to four times more likely to have a heart attack, and becoming twenty times more likely to develop lung cancer (NSW Government 2018).